mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ### Pair programming & social/collaborative coding -

+One pedagogy relatively well explored in CGD&P research is that of pair and peer programming.

 Role of community feedback within playtesting

 Pair programming, a common industry practice has recieved attention in educational contexts [@hanks_pair_2011].
 Pair Programming groups students in pairs and divide coding two into two roles.
 One student undertakes hands-on coding while the other is free to think about more the abstract design of the overall program.
 A benefit of pair programming is to increase coding confidence as students build their experience of the different roles involved in coding.
 To help novice coders teachers should model and break down the processes involved.